stakwork/sphinx-relay/testing/README.md

 npm run test
 ```

+`npm run test` first checks that every relay in `src/tests/configs/nodes.json`
+responds to `/contacts`.
+If the stack is not ready, it fails before starting
+AVA and prints the unreachable node aliases.
+Use `SPHINX_TEST_ENV_TIMEOUT_MS`
+to adjust the readiness timeout and `SPHINX_TEST_HTTP_TIMEOUT_MS` to adjust
+the per-request timeout used by test helpers.

 The tests expect both the relay server and sphinx-stack from the setup steps above
 to be running.